 Everyone is familiar with Smokey the Bear.
-With the best intentions forest management has been geared toward suppression of all fires.
+With all the best intentions, forest management has been for years geared toward suppression of all fires.
 Unfortunately the forest is adapted to frequent fires that clean out the undergrowth.
 The result has been an overstocked woodland that is subject to catastrophic fires.

 Aspens, turning their fall color, are the first to recover.

 As we gained altitude we came to a succession of natural alpine meadows.
 Periodically we saw mule deer and small ponds.